kdalanon/LLM-AutoHotkey-Assistant/README.md

 </div>

 > [!NOTE]
 > Want to ask questions on how to use this app?
-Download an LLM-friendly [markdown file](https://github.com/kdalanon/LLM-AutoHotkey-Assistant/raw/refs/heads/main/README.md) of this documentation and include it in your system prompt.
+[Download](https://github.com/kdalanon/LLM-AutoHotkey-Assistant/raw/refs/heads/main/README.md) this `README` file and include it in your system prompt using your preferred AI chat app.

 ## Key Features